patrick528300/Route66game/README.md

 **To play the game, run python3 route66game.py**

-Overview of the game and goal
+Overview of the game and goal：

 There will be four players.
 Each player chooses a vehicle (sedan, RV, pickup, and sports car) and races from Chicago to Los Angeles.
 Whoever first reached Santa Monica wins the game.
 Setup: